aws/amazon-chime-sdk-js/README.md

 <a href="https://www.npmjs.com/package/amazon-chime-sdk-js"><img src="https://img.shields.io/npm/v/amazon-chime-sdk-js?style=flat-square"></a>
 <a href="https://github.com/aws/amazon-chime-sdk-js/actions?query=workflow%3A%22Deploy+Demo+App+Workflow%22"><img src="https://github.com/aws/amazon-chime-sdk-js/workflows/Deploy%20Demo%20App%20Workflow/badge.svg"></a>

-## Build video calling, audio calling, messaging, and screen sharing applications powered by Amazon Chime
+## Build video calling, audio calling, messaging, and screen sharing applications powered by the Amazon Chime SDK

 The Amazon Chime SDK is a set of real-time communications components that developers can use to quickly add messaging, audio, video, and screen sharing capabilities to their web or